Don't Risk Getting Stung. Call a Professional Wasp Exterminator Today

 What do wasps feed on?

 Wasps usually feed on nectar, carrion, honey, and fallen fruit.
-They are also known to hunt for caterpillars and other insects, which makes them very valuable ally to farmers.
+They are also known to hunt for caterpillars and other insects, which makes them a very valuable ally to farmers.
 In urban environments, however, they are more of a nuisance than anything else.

 How many wasps can live in a nest?